Lassis Inn: Recognition

 In 2017 it was among the three inaugural inductees into the Arkansas Food Hall of Fame, along with Rhoda's Famous Hot Tamales and Jones Bar-B-Q Diner.
 In 2020, it was named an America's Classic by the James Beard Foundation.
 Arkansas Online called the restaurant's catfish and buffalo "some of the state's best fried fish".
-Kelley Bass in Heaping Spoonful called it "a truly lengendary restaurant".
+Kelley Bass in Heaping Spoonful called it "a truly legendary restaurant".
 Southern Living named the restaurant in 2022 to their compilation of the South's Best Soul Food.

 Ownership

 The restaurant was purchased by Elihue Washington Jr. and Maria Washington in 1989.